You already know the one big truth about the publishing world today – that change is the new modus operandi:

 - The quality of digital printing has continued to improve.

 - The ease of using online systems to produce and market books continues to improve.

 - The choices for distribution have expanded, and

 1. Writing the book is just the beginning!
-Authors don’t like to hear that but it’s a fact of life in the publishing world today whether you self-publish, work with a publishing services company or hit the lottery with a huge advance at a traditional publisher.
+Whether you self-publish, work with a publishing services company, or hit the lottery with a huge advance at a traditional publisher, there is work to be done once the pen is put down.
 See #2.

 2. The author has two jobs – writing the book and marketing the book.
-Marketing is key to your book’s success (unless you are writing and publishing your book for personal distribution only.)
-So write your book and think about how to reach your potentials readers at the same time.
+Marketing is key to your book’s success (unless you are writing and publishing your book for personal distribution only).
+Write your book and think about how to reach your potentials readers at the same time.
 Read and study the resources available.
 And remember that there are different strategies for fiction and non-fiction.
 Pay attention to the right strategies for your book.

 3. A well-written, well-edited manuscript is essential.
 It’s true that anyone can publish a book today.
 Any quality book at that.
 But if you want readers to appreciate your book, tell their friends about it, write good reviews and come looking for your next book, you’d better be sure that you have offered them a high quality product that’s enjoyable to read.
 Find and use a professional editor and proofreader.

 4. In the digital age, it takes the same amount of money to print a low quality book as to print a high quality book.
 Make yours high quality.
 Partner with a good publishing services firm to layout your book the way the professionals do.
 Find and use a professional book designer for your interior file and for your cover.
 Anything done by amateurs will look amateurish.
 Amateur is okay for your personal use, but if you want to sell your book or use your book to promote your career, invest in a professional product.